-If the first character of argument zero is -, commands are read from SHOME/. profile, if such a file exists.
-Commands are then read as described below.
-The following flags are interpreted by the shell when it is invoked.

--c string If the -c flag is present then commands are read from string.
+If the first character of argument zero is -, commands are first read from SHOME/. profile, if such a file exists.
+Commands are then read from the file named by the first argument of sh (standard input default).
+The following options are interpreted by the shell when it is invoked. -c string If the -c flag is present then commands are read from string.